-In Operate mode the KEY OUT output (see Section 2.3.c) KEY-OUT socket) follows the KEY-IN input only after all conditions for safe transmission have been found good by the amplifier control unit.
-The KEY OUT output duly disables transmission while the amplifier is not ready.
+In OPERATE mode the KEY-OUT output (see Section 2.4.c) KEY-OUT socket) follows the KEY-IN input only after all conditions for safe transmission have been found good by the amplifier control unit.
+When used, the KEY-OUT output duly disables transmission while the amplifier is not ready.

-The two modes Operate and Stand-by may be changed:
+The two modes OPERATE and STANDBY may be changed:

-- Manually (locally) by pressing the OPR/STB button alternatively (see Figure 3-2 Basic screen); - Automatically at a SOFT FAULT protection trip when the AUTO OPERATE user setting is activated (see Section 5.4.c) AUTO OPERATE); - By a remote control command.
+- Manually (locally) by pressing the OPR/STB button alternatively (see Figure 3-2 Basic screen without ACOM 04AT antenna tuner assigned, Pos.
+(1)); - Automatically at a SOFT FAULT protection trip when the AUTO OPERATE user setting is activated (see Section 4.1.c) AUTO OPERATE user settings).

-Access to the Operate mode can be locked in the AMP SERVICE menu, the OPERATE ACCESS user setting (see Section 5.2 Menu AMP SERVICE (Amplifier Service Functions) and Figure 5-3 Menu AMP SERVICE).
+Access to the OPERATE mode can be locked in the AMP SERVICE menu, the OPERATE ACCESS user setting (see Section 5.4 Menu USER PREFERENCES and 5.4.e) OPERATE ACCESS).

-c) AUTO OPERATE user setting
+c) AUTO OPERATE user settings